 One of the great benefits of Dusted’s new Elevate brand and digital benchmark tool is that it allows us and our clients to gain some fascinating insights into how leading B2B businesses in specialist sectors are performing in terms of their brand and digital presence.
 It gives us a clear view of who is investing and outranking the sector when it comes to our 11 key brand and digital metrics including UX, security, SEO and content data.

-A core of those digital metrics looks at how well different B2B firms within each sector use social media and, thanks to the combination of our expert team and best practice data analytics we’re able to conclude :
+The core of those digital metrics looks at how well different B2B firms within each sector use social media to approach potential buyers.
+Thanks to the combination of our expert team and best practice data analytics we’re able to conclude :

-Taking just the infrastructure investment sector alone, Elevate ranks B2B firms’ performances in each area out of 100 and only one (Goldman Sachs) scored well for social media content with the next best being Blackrock with just 55.44 out of 100.
-The fact that the industry average score for social media presence is 5.98 out of 100 shows that there is a huge opportunity for many B2B brands if they invest in their social media strategy.
+Taking just the infrastructure investment sector alone, Elevate ranks B2B firms’ performances in each area out of 100 and only one (Goldman Sachs) scored well for social content, with the next best being Blackrock with just 55.44 out of 100.
+The fact that the industry average score for social media presence is 5.98 out of 100 shows that there is a huge opportunity for many B2B brands if they invest in their social strategies.

-While some more traditional marketing approaches might not see the benefit of a social media marketing strategy for B2B businesses, it really does matter in the modern digital landscape and we’re going to explain why.
+While some more traditional marketers might not see the benefit of a social channel marketing strategy for a B2B audience, social campaigns do matter in the modern digital landscape.
+We’re going to explain why.

-Social media is just as important for a B2B company as it is for B2C businesses so here’s a few quick facts and figures:
+Social media is just as important for a B2B company as it is for B2C businesses.
+Here are a few quick facts and figures:

 - According to a report by MyCustomer.com, 87% of B2B firms viewed social media as a highly successful element of their marketing mix.

-- In a survey of 115 content marketing specialists in B2B roles, it was found that 79% rated social media as the most effective marketing channel, with 38% noting that if they had extra budget for next year, they would spend it on social media content.
+- In a survey of 115 content marketing specialists in B2B roles, it was found that 79% rated social media as the most effective marketing channel, with 38% noting that if they had extra budget for next year, they would spend it on valuable content for their social media accounts.

 - 84% of C-level and VP-level business decision-makers in B2B organisations are influenced by social media content when making B2B sales decisions according to a study by market intelligence firm, IDC.

-- LinkedIn (as expected) is the most used social network for B2B marketing with some nine out of ten B2B businesses using it (if your B2B company isn’t using LinkedIn, your competitors and clients almost certainly are!)
+- LinkedIn (as expected) is the most used social network for B2B digital marketing, with some nine out of ten B2B businesses using it (If your B2B company isn’t using LinkedIn, your competitors and clients almost certainly are!)

 So why is social media so important and why do so many B2B professionals rate it so highly among the effective marketing channels?